-This course is designed for the unique needs of professionals wishing to learn mindfulness for their own wellbeing, but also curious about how mindfulness can be integrated into their professional lives to benefit the people they work with.
+This online evening course is open to anyone, including people working in health and education with the unique needs of learning mindfulness for their own wellbeing, but also curious about how mindfulness can be integrated into their professional lives to benefit the people they work with.
 The renowned 8-Week Mindfulness for Life Course, developed by the University of Oxford Mindfulness Centre, provides foundation training to develop your own mindfulness practice and qualifies as a pre-requisite course for further training to teach mindfulness to adults and young people.
 Peer discussions will explore emerging mindfulness skills both personally and professionally.

 Instructor: Debbie Larson MSc, occupational therapist

 4th, 11th, 18th October; 1st, 8th, 15th, 22nd, 29th November (no class 25th October)

 Pre-course information session: 13th Sept, 7:45-8:30pm (recorded, can be viewed later)

 Booking: Please contact us (firstname.lastname@example.org) to book a place.
 Invoices can be provided for workplace funding.

 8-Week Mindfulness for Life Course – What is it and what can I expect?